Working from Bergen, ClampOn designs and produces world-leading ultrasonic intelligent sensors for the oil and gas industry.

 The user documentation was previously written after the development process was complete, but with the help of SOLIDWORKS Composer and PDM, ClampOn can now begin working on the user documentation at a much earlier stage in the process.
 “This means that we can produce user documentation in parallel with the development process rather than waiting for it to be finalized”, Robert says and adds:” Which means that we can have material for the documentation ready much quicker, and get it out to the customer much quicker.”

 Smooth ERP integration with PLM Group

 In order to connect SOLIDWORKS to their ERP system, ClampOn worked closely with PLM Group’s Professional Services Team.
-This is an important process were both parties need to understand each other perfectly to get a good understanding on how PDM system could be configured to fit their specific needs.
+This is an important process where both parties need to understand each other perfectly to get a good understanding of how the PDM system could be configured to fit their specific needs.

 “After a few weeks of testing and fixing minor errors and when we went live it worked well from day 1,” Vidar says, “We felt very confident and safe choosing PLM Group for this task.
 Now we feel confident in our solution and can easily scale up to meet future challenges.”

 - ClampOn has gained better productivity by switching from AutoCAD and Inventor to one system and uniting their PDM workflow around SOLIDWORKS solutions.